 Seed bead accessories are definitely making a comeback, which we LOVE, because they are seriously one of the simplest types of jewelry to make.
 (The hardest part is actually wrangling the tiny beads — which can be as small as a millimeter in diameter!)
 Follow this step-by-step tutorial to make a whole stack to layer (or gift!) in less than an hour.

-From dangling earrings to pendants to rings, wire jewelry adds a little Boho style to any outfit.
+From dangling earrings to pendants and rings, wire jewelry adds a little boho style to any outfit.
 But it's even more fun to wear — not to mention a lot more affordable — when you make it yourself!
-Simply grab some wire and a few tools, and be prepared to get wrapped up in this adorable bow ring that adds *just* the right touch of daintiness.
+Simply grab some wire and a few tools, and prepare to get wrapped up in this adorable bow ring that adds *just* the right touch of daintiness.

 The cuff is a classy and sassy piece of jewelry that can stand alone or be stacked with other pieces.
 And learning the basics of how to make this wardrobe staple will help progress your other jewelry-making endeavors too.
 Master the plain cuff first, then let your imagination take over — there are endless ways to customize here.